Ikram Kerwat: Professional career

 On February 27, 2015, Kerwat made her professional debut at Universal Hall in Berlin.
 In the first round, she met her opponent Sandy Weber from Leipzig so hard that the referee broke off the fight.
 Shortly afterwards the referee acknowledged the mismatch and Weber was removed from the ring, Kerwat winning by knockout.

 On June 18, 2015, Kerwat's manager, Andreas Greiner announced that Enno Werle was appointed as long term coach.

 On 1 August 2015, Kerwat fought against Polish Danka Kruczek in Babelsberg (Metropolis-Halle), Potsdam, winning through TKO in the 1 round (1.10 minutes).

 Since September 2015, Ikram Kerwat has been trained by Sven Ottke.

 On September 19, 2015, the lightweight Kerwat and Bojana Libiszewska (9 bouts, 1 victory, 8 losses) fought each other.
 Kerwat, seconded by former World Super Middleweight champion Sven Ottke, won on points.

 On November 17, Kerwat defeated Laznar Catalinia after 18 seconds in the first round by TKO.

 On 12 December 2015, Kerwat won by TKO against Zsofia Bedo in Dessau.

 On 9 April 2016, Kerwat won the vacant title of international champion of the WBC in the first round against Gina Chamie by TKO in 98 seconds, and was crowned the WBC International Champion in lightweight on Saturday evening in Potsdam.

 On 16 June after being trained in Germany by Ulli Wegner, Kerwat fought in Berlin's Max-Schmeling-Halle against world champion Ramona Kühne.
 After being knocked out in the 4th round, she conceded after an elbow injury in the 6th round.

 After the injury-related break, Kerwat fought against Britain Hart on February 17, 2017, and won.

 Since 2017 she has been travelling to Pensacola to train with Roy Jones Jr.

-Personal
+Personal life

 She took part in the "Give To Eat Mission" which provides food and medicine for children in Ghana.

-Kerwat speaks four languages, is married with two children and lives in Berlin.
+Kerwat speaks four languages, and she is married with two children and lives in Berlin.